 As we’ve already mentioned, the 5G network provides the best cell coverage at significantly greater speed and is more flexible, reliable, and secure than any network before it.
-This means not having to worry about whether or not you’ll miss your favorite podcast – you won’t, or connect with your third-grader before he or she takes off on a school field trip – you will.
+This means not having to worry about whether or not you’ll miss your favorite podcast – you won’t, or connect with your parents before they take off to Europe – you will.

 Now what if, like me, you need a 5G phone?
 H2O Wireless has you covered there, too.
 The iPhone SE 3rd Gen, iPhone 12 mini, to name just a few, and many new Android devices, like the Samsung Galaxy A32 5G, all support 5G and are available right here.